 A particularly high current ratio also may not be a good sign.
+What makes for a high current ratio varies from industry to industry (restaurants tend to have lower current ratios than technology companies).
 If the current ratio is close to five, for instance, that means the company has five times as much cash on hand as its current debts.
 While the company is obviously not in danger of going bankrupt, it has a huge amount of cash or easily convertible assets simply sitting in its coffers.
 A company could reinvest that money.
 It could hire more employees, build a new facility or expand its product line.
 The fact that it is not doing so could be signs of mismanagement or inefficiency.

 Interpreting Changes to the Current Ratio

 While the current ratio at any given time is important, analysts and investors should also consider how the number has changed over time.
 That could show how the company is changing and what trajectory it is on.